Skip to Content

 How are banks paid to be Trustees?

-Banks and Trusts companies typically charge a percentage of the Trust’s value yearly.
+Banks and Trust companies typically charge a percentage of the Trust’s value yearly.
 Corporate Trustees provide these fee schedules on request and sometimes publish them on websites.
 For more information, see our Fiduciary Fees article.

 Who pays the bank after I am dead to be a Trustee of the Trust?